Reverse-Engineering Model Editing on Language Models: Defense Strategy: Subspace Camouflage

 \textbf{Experimental Setup \& Metrics.} We evaluate our defense on Llama3-8B-Instruct~\cite{dubey2024llama} using CounterFact~\cite{meng2022locating} and zsRE~\cite{levy2017zero}, with our white-box subject inference attack (\Sref{sec:subject inference attack}) serving as the attacker.
 The evaluation primarily focuses on the following three dimensions: editing performance, editing protection, and model utility.
 For detailed hyperparameter settings and metric definitions, please refer to Appendix~\ref{appendix:defense_setup}.

 \textbf{RQ1: Impact of {\boldmath$\alpha$} on Editing Performance.} We evaluate the impact of the camouflage coefficient $\alpha$ on editing performance and protection using the CounterFact dataset.
 As illustrated in Table~\ref{tab:counterfact_compressed_v2}, with $\alpha$ increasing from $0$ to $5$, the average rank of the true subjects rises substantially from $50.83$ to $394.12$ for MEMIT, indicating stronger protection, while efficacy and generalization remain high within this stable range.
 However, performance degrades sharply at excessive scales (e.g., $\alpha=7$), where AlphaEdit's efficacy drops to $0.46$.
 This occurs because an excessively large $\alpha$ causes the model update to deviate too far from the original least-squares solution.
 This destroys the model's feature extraction capability for other tokens, eventually leading to a decline in editing performance and the model's general capabilities.
-Moreover, we refer readers to Appendix~\ref{additional experiments} (Tables~\ref{tab:rome_defense_eff_Counterfact}, \ref{defense_rome_zsre}, and \ref{tab:zsre_final_v3}) for further experimental results regarding the ROME method and the zsRE dataset.
+For our protection performance against the gray-box baseline as well as additional experimental results regarding ROME and the zsRE dataset, please refer to Tables \ref{tab:protection against baseline}, \ref{tab:rome_defense_eff_Counterfact}, \ref{defense_rome_zsre}, and \ref{tab:zsre_final_v3} in Appendix \ref{additional experiments}.

 \textbf{RQ2: The Protection-Utility Trade-off.} Figure \ref{fig:privacy_utility_tradeoff} shows the protection-utility trade-off, confirming that stronger subject concealment generally sacrifices the model's general capability.
 However, we can still achieve an effective balance: with $\alpha=5$, the model maintains high general utility while providing strong protection.
 In addition, the shaded regions (standard deviations) show that AlphaEdit is more unstable than MEMIT.
 This stems from AlphaEdit's reliance on the projection matrix $\mathbf{P}$, which typically has smaller eigenvalues than MEMIT's $\mathbf{C}^{-1}$.
 When computing the weight update matrix $\Delta \mathbf{W}_\text{defense}$, inverting a matrix with these near-zero eigenvalues renders AlphaEdit's $\Delta \mathbf{W}_\text{defense}$ more ill-conditioned, which amplifies its sensitivity to sampling noise and leads to greater variance across different runs.
 More comprehensive evaluation results are detailed in Figures \ref{fig:privacy_utility_tradeoff_full}, \ref{fig:privacy_utility_tradeoff_zsre}, and \ref{fig:privacy_utility_tradeoff_rome} of Appendix \ref{additional experiments}.